abhitim/judicious-loss-7894/README.md

 ## Objective:

-We made an java backend application to perform CRUD operations related to the payment wallet application .
+* We made an java backend application to perform CRUD operations related to the payment wallet application .
+* This project is developed by team of 5 Back-end Developers during project week in [Masai School](www.masaischool.com).

 ## Features Or Usecases:
 ```